sgmurphy/wordpress-plugins/feeds-for-youtube/README.txt

 6. Embed your YouTube feed using a shortcode you can copy and paste after you are done creating

 == Changelog ==
+= 2.2.3 =
+* Fix: Plugin hardening.
+* Tweak: Improved translation support for multiple languages.
+* Tweak: Added support for Borlabs 3.0 and our GDPR features.

 = 2.2.2 =
 * Fix: Plugin hardening.
-* Fix: Fixed missing CSS file that would effect Elementor users.
+* Fix: Fixed missing CSS file that would affect Elementor users.

 = 2.2.1 =
 * Fix: Fixed an issue with the feed type selection that was causing confusion.